philton-maker/Nashville_Website_Searches_Excel_Analysis/README.md

 ### Monthly searches on the Metro Nashville website

 - Find the dataset of Top 500 Monthly Searches on https://data.nashville.gov and download the CSV for Excel version of the data.
 Open the file in Excel and examine it.
 Be sure to choose comma delimited when prompted.
-Do not worry about any datatypes for now.
+Do not worry about any datatypes for now. **CAUTION: Be sure to save the file as a `.xlsx` file.
+Otherwise you will lose any functions and other analysis you preform**

 - How many rows and columns are in the dataset?
 Enter your answer as text in cell `M2`.